 Another was loaded and set on the mantelpiece when Dr. Jenner whispered in Rick's ear.
 This was eventually revealed in "Beside the Dying Fire", where Rick reveals what Jenner had told him - Everyone is infected, and unless they die by headshot, they will return as walkers.
 Which explains why Rick shot Tony in the head at the end of Nebraska after killing him.

 In "18 Miles Out."
-After explicitly noting that the Mert county deputies were infected without bites, we see Randall and Shane become zombies without being bitten.
+After explicitly noting that the Mert county deputies were infected without bites, we see others become zombies that we know died without being bitten.
 This is later explained in "Beside The Dying Fire".

 Daryl's gun, which Carl steals from his bike in "Judge, Jury, Executioner", which Carl later uses to put a bullet in the zombified Shane's head.

-Carol pulls Glenn aside while Lori and Beth look after Herschel because she needs some help getting a walker so she can practice a c-section, because she knows Lori's had trouble in the past.
-Sure enough, not too much later, Lori goes into labor and Maggie gives her a fatal c-section with a buck knife.
+Carol pulls Glenn aside while Lori and Beth look after Hershel because she needs some help getting a walker so she can practice a c-section, because she knows Lori's had trouble in the past.
+Sure enough, Lori does have trouble.

 After they invade the prison, Rick's group finds flash bangs and tear gas in the armory.
-They mention not knowing how useful they'd be against walkers, but they'll take them, just in case...
-They end up using them to rescue Glenn and Maggie from Woodbury.
+They mention not knowing how useful they'd be against walkers, but they'll take them, just in case.

 The prison alarm strategy used in "Killer Within" becomes important in the season finale.

 The bottle of liquor that Bob Stookey stole in "Indifference" came in handy in "Inmates" for Glenn when he uses the liquor to make a Molotov cocktail bomb.